adamcrass/unit902/README.md

-# 🛒 Marketplace App (Project Name TBD)
+# 🏢 Unit 902

 > A fast, modern, Firebase-backed marketplace built with Vite, React, Chakra UI, and Emotion.

-This app allows users to browse, buy, and sell items with real-time data sync, secure authentication, Stripe payments, and Cloudinary-powered images.
+Unit 902 allows users to browse, buy, and sell items with real-time data sync, secure authentication, Stripe payments, and Cloudinary-powered images.
 Built with speed and simplicity in mind, this project uses modern tooling optimized for team development.

 ---